googleads/googleads-mobile-flutter/samples/admob/adaptive_banner_example/README.md

-# banner_example
+# adaptive_banner_example

-An example project that demonstrates loading and showing banner ads.
+An example project that demonstrates loading and showing adaptive banner ads.

 ## Always test with test ads